MicroMarty/Steady_Node/README.md

 ## Credits:
-A lot of this project is forked from Expanse Electronics and Matt projects.
+A lot of this project is forked from expanseElectronics and Matt projects.

-You can purchase Expanse Electronics nodes by clicking [here](https:/expanseelectronics.com/).
+You can purchase expanseElectronics nodes by clicking [here](https:/expanseelectronics.com/).
 And here is their [GitHub](https://github.com/expanseElectronics/ethernetNodes).
 Matt's ESP8266 based WiFi ArtNet to DMX, RDM and LED Pixels project can be found [here](https://github.com/mtongnz/ESP8266_ArtNetNode_v2).

-I thank Matt and Expanse Electronics for their amazing project and all their features.
+I thank Matt and expanseElectronics for their amazing project and all their features!